 Indian temples have symbolized the very ethos of life-style of people through the millennia.
 The panorama of Indian temple architecture may be seen across at extremely wide chronological and geographical horizon.
-From the simple
+From the simple beginnings at Sanchi in the fifth century of the Common Era to the great edifices at Kanchi, Thanjavur and Madurai, is a story of more than a millennium.

-The prominent Shilpa Shastras that deal with the subject of temple architecture are: Mayamata, Manasara, Shilparatna, Kamikagama, Kashyapashilpa and Ishanagurudevapaddhati.
+The prominent Shilpa Shastras that deal with the subject of temple architecture are: Mayamata,

+Manasara, Shilparatna, Kamikagama, Kashyapashilpa and Ishanagurudevapaddhati.
 In the majority of these works the subject is dealt with under the three heads: